GenericMadScientist/FM-Deck-Check/README.md

 ## Contact

 If you have any bug reports I would prefer they be reported on the GitHub page, but this isn't required.
-My Discord is GMS#5303.
+My Discord is genericmadscientist.